All About Underlayments: Purpose, Benefits & Install Tips

 Floating Installation

 Underlayments pads are especially important for engineered floors or laminate floors which are installed via the floating method over wood or concrete subfloors.
 When you float an engineered or laminate floor, none of the boards are actually attached to the subfloor.
 An underlayment is necessary for multiple reasons, floating floors will expand and contract, moving ever so slightly as a whole unit.
-The smooth surface of the underlayment allows the flooring on top of it to move slightly during seasonal relative humidty changes.
+The smooth surface of the underlayment allows the flooring on top of it to move slightly during seasonal relative humidity changes.
 Underlayments are also are used under floating floors to act as a cushion, allowing for a bit of a softer feel when walked upon.

 Some underlayments pads these days are made with an attached plastic moisture retarder.
 4-6 mil Plastic moisture retarders are basically non-negotiable when it comes to installing over concrete subfloors, we always recommend the use of a moisture retarder over concrete subfloors.
 (For underlayments without a moisture barrier attached, you can always install a 6mil plastic sheet separately directly over the concrete slab.)